icewolfz/jiMUD/docs/commands.md

 <u>#EV</u>ENT name {commands} *options<sup>1</sup> profile*
 >create or update event

+#FIRE text
+>Send text to trigger system as if received from the mud, triggering matching triggers with out displaying to screen and effecting current last line

 <u>#RAISE</u>EVENT name arguments
 >fire a custom event
 >>`#raiseevent "test" 1 2 3 "4 5"` will fire an event named test with arguments 1, 2, 3, and 4 5